rwpalmer/tzLib/doc/tzLib_ ServerBuild.md

       - sudo chmod g+rwx /var/www/html/tzLib
              gives the tzLib group read/write/execute permissions to the tzLib folder.

+### Step 6 (OPTIONAL) Install/Configure the PECL/PHP Timezone database
+	If this step is skipped, the server will respond to queries based on the	Ubuntu's timezone database.
+Ubuntu bundles the latest version of this database into each "Ubuntu Server" release, so the database will be as current as the OS release version.

+	If you complete this step, the server will respond to queries based on the PECL/PHP database.
+This database can be upgraded via a single command whenever a new timezone database is released.
+With the proper maintenance procedures, this will increase data accuracy, but there is a downside.
+When new Ubuntu server release are applied, the system may revert to Ubuntu's database.
+In that case, the following software components need to be removed/uninstalled and then reinstalled.

       - sudo apt-get install php-pear adds software required to update the time-zone database
       - sudo apt-get install php-dev